 Unannounced Visits by Government Agents for Immigration Related Enforcement Actions

 In the event of an unannounced visit to George Washington University’s campus by immigration enforcement officials (“Agents”), university offices should follow this guidance.
-If it is not clear whether the purpose of the unannounced visit is immigration-related, university offices may still follow this guidance.
+If it is not clear whether the purpose of the unannounced visit is immigration-related, university offices may still follow this guidance in responding to visits from other government officials.

 Included with this guidance are checklists to assist university offices in the event of such a visit.